mykisscool/video-game-inventory/README.md

 - `DBPASS`
 - `GIANTBOMB_API_KEY`

 Please note that I've created two similar `DBHOST` variables.
-That's because I developed this application on a [Vagrant Homestead box](https://laravel.com/docs/5.4/homestead) and it's a known issue.
+That's because I developed this application on a [Vagrant Homestead box](https://laravel.com/docs/5.4/homestead) and migrations run directly on the database host and not the web host.
 If you aren't using Vagrant, you can probably use the same host for both variables.

 #### Database setup and dependencies